bozsahin/debruijn-index/README.md

-# deBruijn-Gordon-index
+# debruijn-index
-finding deBruijn indices of a lambda term by nameless bound variables only
+finding de Bruijn indices of a lambda term by nameless bound variables only.
+Free variables remain unchanged.